Hey Kids (Start Here)

 He touched it.

 The word for “power” appeared all over the screen.
 Volker tried to fix it in his mind.
 Rectangle.
 Bird.
 Other bird.
 Feather.
-He also had the feeling that the word “time” was something like—rope, sail, birthday cake, feather.
+He also had the feeling the word “time” was something like—rope, sail, birthday cake, feather.

-It probably was not actually a birthday cake.
+It probably wasn’t actually a birthday cake.

 A colored triangle maybe?